Wynnea americana: Similar species

 The closely related Wynnea sparassoides, known in the vernacular as the "stalked cauliflower fungus", has a fruit body resembling a yellow-brown cauliflower atop a long brown stem.
 In comparison to W. americana, W. gigantea has apothecia that are smaller, more rounded at the tips, more numerous in a single specimen, and paler in color.
 Donald H. Pfister, in his 1979 monograph on the genus Wynnea, suggests that the pustulate appearance of the outer surface clearly distinguishes W. americana from the other species in the genus.

-Habitat and distribution
+It also may resemble the purplish-brown and relatively stout Otidea smithii, as well as Mitodis lingua, the inside of which is darker than the outside; neither of these are connected to dense below-ground tissue.